arrivy-dev/python-bigquery/docs/usage/pandas.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As of version 1.3.0, you can use the :func:`~google.cloud.bigquery.client.Client.load_table_from_dataframe` function to load data from a :class:`pandas.DataFrame` to a :class:`~google.cloud.bigquery.table.Table`.
+As of version 1.3.0, you can use the :func:`~arrivy.google.cloud.bigquery.client.Client.load_table_from_dataframe` function to load data from a :class:`pandas.DataFrame` to a :class:`~arrivy.google.cloud.bigquery.table.Table`.
 To use this function, in addition to :mod:`pandas`, you will need to install the :mod:`pyarrow` library.
 You can install the BigQuery Python client library with :mod:`pandas` and :mod:`pyarrow` by running: